d-fine/Dataland/README.md

 * start the backend - e.g. in IntelliJ or using gradle.
 Use the spring profile "development"
 * start the frontend - using `npm run serve`. to be safe do an `npm install` and a `./gradlew generateAPIClientFrontend` beforehand.
 * start the E2E cypress tests using `npm run teste2e`

+## Dependency Management
+we try to keep our dependencies up to date.
+Therefore, every two sprints we update dependency versions in a seperate PR.
+To do so:
+* Execute gradlew dependencyUpdates to get a report on Dependencies with updates
+* update `settings.gradle.kts` (for libraries), `build.gradle.kts` (for plugins) and `gradle.properties` (for jacoco)
+* update the gradle wrapper: execute `gradle wrapper --gradle-version X.Y.Z`
+* Update Fronted packages: run the `updatepackages` script, e.g. by  `npm run updatepackages` to update versions in package.json
+  Run the `updatepackagelock`, e.g. by  `npm run updatepackagelock` script to update `package-lock.json` and check for security issues.
+* Update Docker Images.
+Publish new versions of docker images in CI by running CypressImage and TemurinImage Jobs
+* update node version in `dataland-frontend/build.gradle.kts`
+* Do the above also for the connected Repos (SkyminderClient, DatalandEDC).
+Publish new versions of artifacts if required.
+Use the new artifacts wherever relevant